P.O. Box 128376 • Nashville TN, 37212 contact@waterwalkerstn.org

 Provided every day during programming

-• In early group sessions students learned how to define stressors and triggers, how to identify symptoms of stress, and learned various breathing exercises to practice during and after the group.
+• New students learned how to define stressors and triggers, how to identify symptoms of stress, and learned various breathing exercises to practice during and after the group.

 • Through group exercises students developed rapport with the counselor and each other leading to open discussion on stressors they experience at school, at home, and in their private lives.
 Topics included bullying, active shooters, and challenges with teachers.